making-sound/One-shot/README.md

 - Use readsf~ instead of tabread4~ to avoid large array indexing artifacts?
 - Load duplicate sound files only once.
 - Print progress messages to the Pd window to inform user of patch status when running it remotely from the command line.
-- Add shell script to start the patch with correct audio/MIDI settings on a Raspberry Pi.

 ### Wish List